-Phoenicia, c.
+Ancient Phoenicia, c.
 1000-300 BCE

 Supporting Question: Why were traders and merchants important in ancient societies?

-On a map of the ancient Mediterranean world, locate Greece, Asia Minor, Crete, Phoenicia, the Aegean, and the Red Sea.
-On a modern map, locate Greece, Crete, Turkey, Lebanon, and Syria.
+On a map of the ancient Mediterranean world, locate Greece, Asia Minor, Crete, Phoenicia, the Aegean and the Red Sea.

 Explain how the location of Phoenicia contributed to its domination of maritime trade in the Mediterranean from c.
-1000-300 BCE/BC.
-Describe how the Phoenician writing system was the first alphabet (with 22 symbols for consonants) and the precursor of the first complete alphabet developed by the ancient Greeks.
+1000-300 BCE.

+Describe how the alphabetic Phoenician writing system differed from Mesopotamian cuneiform or Egyptian hieroglyphic writing; explain how Phoenician maritime traders contributed to the spread of the use of the alphabetic system, which eventually evolved into the Greek alphabet and then into letter symbols used in other languages.

-Ancient Israel, c.
+Ancient Israel, Palestine, c.
 2000 BCE -70 CE

-Supporting question: How were the religious beliefs of the ancient Israelites different from those of other civilizations in the region?
+Supporting question: What were the consequences of the unification of tribes for ancient Israel?

-On a historical map of the Mediterranean, locate Asia Minor, Greece and Mesopotamia, the kingdoms of the Hittites and ancient Israel, and ancient Egypt.
-On a modern map, locate Egypt, Greece, Israel, Jordan, Lebanon, the area governed by the Palestinian Authority, Syria, and Turkey.
+On a historical map of the Mediterranean, locate Asia Minor, Greece and Mesopotamia, the kingdoms of the Hittites and ancient Israel and Palestine and ancient Egypt.

-Identify the ancient Israelites, or Hebrews, and trace their migrations from Mesopotamia to the land called Canaan, and explain the role of Abraham and Moses in their history.
+Trace the migrations of the ancient Israelite tribes from Mesopotamia to the land called Canaan, and explain the role of Abraham and Moses in Hebrew history.

 Describe the history of ancient Israel and early Christianity:

-the monotheistic religion of the Israelites (e.g., the belief in one God, the Ten Commandments, the emphasis on individual worth and personal responsibility, the belief that rulers and the ruled must adhere to the same moral obligations)
+monotheistic religion (e.g., the belief in one God, the Ten Commandments, the emphasis on individual worth and personal responsibility, the belief that rulers and the ruled must adhere to the same moral obligations)

-the Hebrew Bible’s accounts of the history of early Israel: the unification of the tribes of Israel under Kings Saul, David, and Solomon; David’s founding of Jerusalem as his capital city (c.
+the Hebrew Bible’s accounts of the history of early Israel: the unification of the tribes of Israel under Saul, David, and Solomon; the founding of Jerusalem as capital city by David (c.
 1000 BCE), the building of the first temple by Solomon (c.
 900-800 BCE), the destruction of the first temple (c.
-400BCE), the annexation of Judea by the Roman Empire and the Roman destruction of the second temple (c.
-70 CE)
+400 BCE), the annexation of Judea by the Roman Empire and the Roman destruction of the second temple (c.
+70 CE).

+the emergence of Christianity as a distinct religion, with roots in Judaism, but increasingly diverse followers throughout the Roman Empire and the relationship of early Christians to the officials of the Roman Empire.

+the central features of Christianity (e.g., the belief in a messiah who could redeem humans from sin, the concept of salvation, the belief in an Old and a new Testament in the Bible, the life and teachings of Jesus.).

+The ancient Arabian Peninsula (7th century CE)

+Supporting question: Why is the belief in one God significant to Islam, Judaism, and Christianity?

+On a map of the Arabian Peninsula, identify the Red Sea and the cities of Mecca and Medina as the sites of the beginning of the Muslim religion.

+Explain Islam’s historical relationship to Judaism and Christianity as monotheistic religions.

-the subsequent separation of the followers of Jesus as Christians and the dispersion of the Jews to other lands (referred to as the Diaspora)
+Describe the life and teachings of Muhammad (570-c.
+632 CE) and the significance of the Qur’an as the primary source of Islamic belief.

-Suggested Primary Sources in Appendix F: The Torah, Exodus, Chapter 20, The Ten Commandments (c.
-600 BCE, based on earlier oral tradition) and the New Testament, Gospel of Matthew, Chapters 5-7, the Sermon on the Mount
+Clarification statement: This is intended as a brief introduction to the historical beginnings of one of the major world religions practiced today; in addition to learning about the beginnings of Judaism, Christianity, and Islam in grade 6, students will learn about Hinduism, Buddhism, Confucianism and Daoism in grade 7.

-Interactions among Mesopotamia, ancient Egypt, Phoenicia, and ancient Israel
+Interactions among ancient societies in Western Asia, North Africa, and the Middle East

-Supporting Question: Why did all these ancient civilizations develop writing and codes of conduct?
+Supporting Question: How did ideas spread across ancient societies in this region?